Common Ground: Lucio Leather & Karen Heller Salves

-In this two segment episode Lucio Bavelli of Brainerd, MN invites us into his leather working shop where he crafts handmade leather goods for home, business, and personal use.
-He takes us through his process of creating a high quality wallet.
-Also, Karen Heller of the Verndale, MN area journeys into the woods to forage springtime poplar buds, which she skillfully crafts into a soothing skin salve.
+Lucio Bavelli of Brainerd, MN invites us into his leather working shop where he crafts handmade leather goods.
+Then Karen Heller of the Verndale, MN area journeys into the woods to forage springtime poplar buds, which she skillfully crafts into a soothing skin salve.

 Recent Comments on Lakeland PBS